 I feel deeply honored to do the work I do.
 I am also blessed to be a presenter in the Trauma, Grief & Renewal certificate program and at the College's Annual Transformation and Healing Conference.
 Although all of the modalities…

-Posted March 16th, 2016 by & filed under Second Acts/Careers, Top News, SWC Blog, Featured.
+Posted March 16th, 2016 by swcblog & filed under Consciousness & Mindfulness, People of SWC.

-Posted March 7th, 2016 by & filed under Tips/Advice on choosing a graduate program, Student & Alumni Stories, SWC Blog, Where Do Southwestern College Grads Work?.
+Posted March 7th, 2016 by Southwestern College & filed under Student & Alumni Stories, Where do SWC Grads Work, People of SWC, Consciousness & Mindfulness.

 How Quitting School Was the Best Thing that Ever Happened to Me

-At the young age of twenty-three, I was bright-eyed, bushy tailed, and sure I wanted to be a therapist.
+At the young age of 23, I was bright-eyed, bushy-tailed, and sure I wanted to be a therapist.
 I had just graduated college and knew that furthering my studies was the next step in my career.
-I…
+I had fallen in…

 An MA in Counseling is the fastest and most economical track to becoming a Psychotherapist/Counselor...…

-Life evolves.I’m in my 3rd Act here in Admissions and Academic Advising at Southwestern College.
+My 3rd and 4th Acts have taken place here at Southwestern College - first in Admissions and now as Director of Student Services.
 My 1st act was also in higher education – as a Residence Hall Director, Director of Student Support Services, and then as a Doctoral student.
-I advised, taught, managed, and supervised people, programs, and budgets.
-It was a very left-brained…
+I advised, taught, managed, and…